-Pencil Properties Dialog The arrow button right of the preview area opens the Pencil Properties dialog.
+· Pencil Properties Dialog The arrow button right of the preview area opens the Pencil Properties dialog.
 While the Tool Properties view only gives you access to the pencil size, a list of pencil presets and other drawing options, the Pencil Properties dialog gives you access to all the available options for your pencil's shape and texture.
 For more information on the Pencil Properties dialog, see the Polyline Tool Properties section below.
 Size Defines the width of the pencil line used to draw the shape.

-Icon Property Description Presets list Harmony provides a variety of presets and also lets you create and save your own.
+lcon Property Description Presets list Harmony provides a variety of presets and also lets you create and save your own.
 It is a good idea to create and save pencils with precise sizes and parameters when you draw and design for efficiency and consistency.
 All tools using pencil lines share the same preset list.
 Therefore, the Polyline, Line, Rectangle, Ellipse, and Pencil tools share the same preset list.
-New Preset Creates a new preset based on the current tool properties.
-D Delete Preset Deletes the currently selected preset.
-Presets Menu Gives access to more options for managing presets.
+New Preset Creates a new preset based on the current tool properties. Þ Delete Preset Deletes the currently selected preset. Ē. Presets Menu Gives access to more options for managing presets.
 Rename Brush Allows you to rename the currently selected preset.
 Import Brushes Allows you to import brush presets exported from Harmony.

-Export Brushes Allows you to export your brush presets into an .xml file.
+Export Brushes Allows you to export your brush presets into an . xml file.
 Small Thumbnail Displays presets in a grid of small thumbnails with a preview of their tip.
 Large Thumbnail Displays presets in a grid of big thumbnails, with their name and a preview of their tip.
 Stroke View Displays presets in a list, with their name and a preview of a stroke done with each preset.

 lcon Property Description Snap to Contour When this option is enabled, clicking close to a contour in your drawing will add the point to that contour.
 The line you are building will be linked to that contour.
-If this option is disabled, attempting to click on existing contours will always create a point very close to that contour, but not exactly on it.
+Image: the provide the point of the point of the point of the point is disabled, attempting to click on existing contours will always create a point very close to that contour, but not exactly on it.
 Therefore, it is necessary to enable this mode if you want to create lines that branch from into existing contours in your drawing.
-NOTE If you draw a line with the Line tool and make its tip snap to a contour or another control point in your artwork, they will be locked together.
-You can then manipulate both simultaneously using the Contour Editor tool.
-You can also separate two drawing strokes that have been snapped together by selecting one of them with the Select tool and moving it away. • Auto Fill When enabled, drawing a closed shape will automatically fill it with the currently selected colour.
+Image: the point of the point Auto Fill When enabled, drawing a closed shape will automatically fill it with the currently selected colour.